Engineered immune cells take aim at Hard-to-Treat cancers

 Summary

-This study tests a new treatment for people with certain cancers (pancreatic, kidney, breast, melanoma, or ovarian) that have a protein called CD70.
-Doctors take a sample of your blood, remove white blood cells, modify them in the lab to recognize and attack CD70, and then give them back to you.
+This study tests a new treatment for adults with certain cancers (pancreatic, kidney, breast, melanoma, or ovarian) that have a protein called CD70.
+Doctors take a sample of your blood, modify your white blood cells in a lab to recognize and attack CD70, and then give them back to you.
 The goal is to see if this gene therapy can safely shrink tumors.
-Participants receive chemotherapy before the cell infusion and must take antibiotics for 6 months after.
+Participants will receive chemotherapy before the cell infusion and must take antibiotics for six months after.

 Disclaimer Read more